 The success of the BBSP, now the Bryan Warren School of Pathology, was a joy to him, and he would have wished for any aspiring young Bosnian doctor in difficult personal circumstances to qualify for this special award.

 A maximum of 3 bursaries, each of up to £2,000 for travel, accommodation etc, will be given on a biennial basis for the successful recipients to attend the International Academy of Pathology Congress; those providing abstracts at the Congress will be given preference.

-The next Congress for which these bursaries will be available will be in 2018 – Amman, Jordan (Oct 14 -19) and further details about how to apply will be posted on this page in early 2018.
+The next Congress for which these bursaries will be available will be in 2018 – Amman, Jordan (Oct 14 -19) applications are now open with a closing date of 14th May 2018 – please apply here

 Applicants for a Nermin Durakovic bursary to attend an IAP Congress should still be in training or newly appointed to a senior post and should be giving an oral or poster presentation at the meeting for which they are either first author or have contributed significantly to the study.
 In certain instances, and if there are special circumstances, an exception may be made and older pathologists considered for an award.
 There will be a reduced registration fee of $200 for bursary recipients.
 Applications for a bursary using the form from the link below should be sent to the BDIAP Divisional Editor, Dr. Nafisa Wilkinson, by email, together with a copy of the abstract to be presented.
 If the on-line form is used, then an abstract must be sent separately.

 Please note that successful applicants must register for the congress themselves, indicating that they are bursary recipients.